mhmd30/mhmd30/README.md

 # 💫 About Me:
-🏢 I'm an Embedded Software Engineer<br>👨‍💻 As a communication and electronics engineer, I'm constantly learning and exploring new technologies to improve my skills.<br>💬 Ask me about my experience with C programming, microcontrollers.
+🏢 I'm an Embedded Software Engineer<br>👨‍💻 As a communication and electronics engineer, I'm constantly learning and exploring new technologies to improve my skills.<br>💬 Ask me about my experience with C programming, microcontrollers, RTOS, Communication Protocols including (UART, SPI, I2C, CAN, and LIN).

 ## 🌐 Socials: